yeehaw114/COP4521-Project/README.md

 ## Separation of work

-#### Zachary Lima:
+#### Zachary Lima
-- Primarily worked on the Django backend, creating and managing all of the different endpoints in the server.
-Implemented user authentication as well.
+- Created the endpoints in the Django HTTP server
+- Designed and implemented the serializers in Django
+- Implemented user authentication

 #### Alex Gonzalez:
+- Created the frontend application that interacts with the backend
+- Designed the Vue.js components and views
-- Primarily handled front end application in Vue.js, as well as docker setup.
-Dockerized the application.
+- Dockerized the application.

 #### Fernando de Tores:
-- RBAC, custom migrations, custom middleware, and database setup.
-Implemented the django.sh,
+- Implemented Role Based Access through custom migrations
+- Created custom middleware to allow users to access the database through their role

 #### Gavin McDavitt:
-- Wrote the report, and assisted in RBAC.
+- Wrote the distributed computing report
+- Assisted with RBAC

 #### Zachary Herman:
-- Prototyped some Vue.js coponents and worked mostly on frontend design.
+- Prototyped some Vue.js coponents
+- Worked mostly on frontend design.

 #### Ethan Burke:
-- Worked on potential Role-Based Access Control implementations, and helped design the capabilities each type of user would have in the database.
+- Worked on potential Role-Based Access Control implementations
+- Helped design the capabilities each type of user would have in the database